Stink Bugs

 +

 Stink bugs enter homes in the fall to find shelter for the winter.
-They seek warmth and protection from the cold, often hiding in attics, wall voids, and other undisturbed areas.
+They seek warmth and protection from the cold, often hiding in wall voids and other undisturbed areas.

 Do stink bugs cause damage?